 I use the mobile app mostly to enter transactions while out and about, or to quickly approve imported transactions from my bank accounts.
 I spend most of my planning and budgeting time in the full desktop-based app.

-Unlike some other free budgeting tools like Mint, YNAB costs $50 per year after a 34-day free trial.
+Unlike some other free budgeting tools like Mint, YNAB costs $84 per year or $11.99 per month after a 34-day free trial.
 To me, it’s totally worth it for all the amazing features YNAB brings to the table.

 To take advantage of that 34-day free trial use my referral link!
 We both get a month free when you sign up after the trial is over!